The Most Shocking Revelations From Danny Masterson's Rape Trial - E! Online

 There was nothing wrong with waiting a long time to talk to police, Cohen continued.
 But, he added, what the women in this case first told police was "wholly inconsistent with what they're going to tell you in court."

+The next morning, Jen said, she had a terrible headache and was nauseous.
+She didn't know if he had ejaculated or not, and she went into the bathroom, she explained, mainly to check for evidence of whether he had used a condom.
+She said she didn't find any sign of one.
+Masterson wasn't home when she woke up, and she left.

-Since being accused, Masterson has said that he only engaged in consensual sexual activity with these women.
+Since being accused, Masterson has said that he only engaged in consensual sexual activity with the women.

 In response to a 2019 lawsuit accusing him of sexual assault that was filed by four plaintiffs, two of whom filed as Jane Does, he said in a statement, "This is beyond ridiculous.
 I'm not going to fight my ex-girlfriend in the media like she's been baiting me to do for more than two years.
 I will beat her in court—and look forward to it because the public will finally be able learn the truth and see how I've been railroaded by this woman.

 "And once her lawsuit is thrown out, I intend to sue her and the others who jumped on the bandwagon for the damage they caused me and my family."